 Matching rhyme to song sections

-Different sections benefit from different approaches.
+Different sections benefit from different approaches, so it helps to know how the parts of a track fit together, from verse, chorus and bridge to the smaller transitions between them.
 Verses often use looser, slant-heavy schemes to carry a story or detail.
 A chorus usually wants tighter, more obvious rhymes because repetition and predictability are what make it memorable.
 As you draft, our guides on writing song lyrics and writing a catchy chorus walk through how rhyme fits into each part.
 When you build a verse, try a relaxed ABCB and save your strongest rhyme for the line that leads into the chorus.

 A quick exercise